f0rk0ne/NSEarch-GUI/README.en.md

 <img title="NSEarch Console mode" src="https://user-images.githubusercontent.com/77067446/209884384-64129a2c-2aa2-4541-94a9-36c0a4b86506.png"/>

-- Database is included in the repository, thus contains all NSE scripts from nmap web.
+- Database now is included in the repository, thus contains all NSE scripts from nmap web.
 - Console version includes some rich python module features, such as results in columns, animations at startup between others.
 - New command showcat shows categories and list all scripts in a category and shows scripts help too.
 - New command history to see executed commands, like Linux history command.